-- a. integrate technology effectively into curricula and instruction

-- Yes

-- No

-- b. use technology effectively to collect data to improve teaching and learning

-- Yes

-- No

-- c. use technology effectively to manage data to improve teaching and learning

-- Yes

-- No

-- d. use technology effectively to analyze data to improve teaching and learning

-- Yes

-- No

-- 2. Provide a description of the evidence that your program uses to show that it prepares teachers to integrate technology effectively into curricula and instruction, and to use technology effectively to collect, manage, and analyze data in order to improve teaching and learning for the purpose of increasing student academic achievement.
+- a. integrate technology effectively into curricula and instruction - Yes - b. use technology effectively to collect data to improve teaching and learning - Yes - c. use technology effectively to manage data to improve teaching and learning - Yes No - d. use technology effectively to analyze data to improve teaching and learning - Yes - 2.
+Provide a description of the evidence that your program uses to show that it prepares teachers to integrate technology effectively into curricula and instruction, and to use technology effectively to collect, manage, and analyze data in order to improve teaching and learning for the purpose of increasing student academic achievement.
 Include a description of the evidence your program uses to show that it prepares teachers to use the principles of universal design for learning, as applicable.
 Include planning activities and a timeline if any of the four elements listed above are not currently in place.

 Programs integrate the use of technology throughout the teacher candidates' experiences.
 Multiple courses require teacher candidates to utilize technology while demonstrating their knowledge and understanding of the course material.
 Coursework is designed to have teacher candidates use technology to create and present lessons in multiple courses and practica.
 Candidates collect, manage and analyze data for lessons and units within their specialized licensure areas.
 Some programs have students also create e-professional portfolios to document student learning, highlight effective teaching practices, address state teacher evaluations and to improve teaching.
-They are prepared to use technology in their teaching, including: productivity software, digital image and video design and creation, interactive whiteboards, mobile devices, information literacy skills, online instructional tools and resources, etc. Candidates in all initial programs take EDUC 300 Foundations of American Education.
+They are prepared to use technology in their teaching, including: productivity software, digital image and video design and creation, interactive whiteboards, mobile devices, information literacy skills, online instructional tools and resources, etc. Candidates in all initial programs take EDUC 200 Foundations of American Education.
 One unit of the course is "What should teachers know about technology and its impact on schools?"
-Several programs have specific technology courses designed to help their candidates meet the TSIP standards; these courses include: EDUC 540 Educational Technology KIN 511 Technology in Health and Physical Education MUS 150 Technological Applications in Music Clinical experience assessments provide evidence that our candidates can purposefully use and develop formative and summative assessments to guide instructional decision making, modify instruction, differentiate instruction, and can use technology to enhance learning and track student progress and growth.
-Technology skill and use (CAEP 1.5) is captured in the Student Teaching Assessment in three items: --C4.
+Several programs have specific technology courses designed to help their candidates meet the TSIP standards; examples of these courses include: EDUC 540 Educational Technology KIN 511 Technology in Health and Physical Education MUS 150 Technological Applications in Music Clinical experience assessments provide evidence that our candidates can purposefully use and develop formative and summative assessments to guide instructional decision making, modify instruction, differentiate instruction, and can use technology to enhance learning and track student progress and growth.
+Art Education students are assigned readings pertaining to technology in the arts classroom.
+They demonstrate their technological abilities in class through class presentations (utilizing SmartBoards and document cameras) and have access to borrow technology equipment from the College of Education.
+Additionally they are able to observe real life use of technolo

 Integrates instructional technology in planning. --E4.
 Engages learners in a range of learning experiences using technology. --F3.
 Seeks and uses information technology from professional sources (e.g., cooperating teacher, colleagues, and/or research) to improve instruction.
 In reviewing disaggregated, student-identifiable data for these three assessment items, the majority of candidates scored at Meets or Exceeds expectations.
-Those rated as Developing earned that score in the first of their placements and showed improvement on those items as indicated by a Meets Expectations or Exceeds Expectations score on those items by their final assessment in their second placement.
-With CAEP's revised standards for initial programs having been released in 2020, our institution will begin re-aligning program assessments with these standards.
-The structure of the revised standards has technology specifically modeled within and across the 5 CAEP standards instead of as a cross-cutting theme.
+On average, those rated as Developing tended to earn that score in the first of their placements and showed improvement on those items by their final assessment in their second placement.
+Although these items suggest overall proficiency of our graduates in the area of technology, our program faculty have identified technology as an area of focus, as it tends to be an area of relative challenge for new graduates.